sm2695/C4-haplotype-impute/README.md

 Adapted from Sekar et al., 2016 study.
 Improvised code as described in https://github.com/freeseek/imputec4.

-Performed for the Karolinska Schizophrenia Project (KaSP)
+Performed for the Karolinska Schizophrenia Project (KaSP) - on HPC- Uppmax Bianca.